More <

 Causes

-Whipple disease is caused by infection with bacterium called Tropheryma whipplei.
+Whipple disease is caused by infection with a bacterium called Tropheryma whipplei.
 The disorder mainly affects white men of middle-age.

 Whipple disease is rare.
 Risk factors are not known.